 Ricker Polsdorfer, MD

-Irritable bowel syndrome (IBS) is a chronic intestinal disorder causing abdominal pain, cramping, gas, and bloating, in addition to bouts of
+Irritable bowel syndrome (IBS) is a chronic intestinal disorder that causes abdominal pain, cramping, gas, and bloating, in addition to bouts of

 constipation.
 IBS does not cause inflammation or permanent harm, nor does it progress to more serious conditions.
-It can, nevertheless, be very distressing.
 Past names for this disorder include colitis, mucous colitis, spastic colon, spastic bowel, and functional bowel disease.

 The exact cause of IBS is not known.
 There may be several causes, and IBS may itself be a collection of different conditions, each having a different cause.
 IBS is placed in a class of diseases known as "functional disorders," a term that means no structural, biochemical, or infectious cause has yet been found.